flipanim/LoZ-FANMADE/README.md

 # LOZ-FANMADE
 A project for making a fanmade Legend of Zelda game.
-THIS IS ENTIRELY FANMADE.
-NO MONEY SHOULD BE MADE FROM THIS.
+LET ME MAKE IT CLEAR, WHILE THIS IS PERFECTLY LEGAL (AS LONG AS WE MAKE NO MONEY FROM IT), NINTENDO FROWNS UPON IT.

 What we are looking for: